Nalanum Nandhiniyum: Soundtrack

+Release

+Nalanum Nandhiniyum was released on 11 July 2014.
+Vendhar Movies initially acquired the distribution rights, but Libra Productions later distributed the film themselves worldwide.

 Reception

-The reviewer for the Deccan Chronicle judged the film "undercooked", failing to balance the intensity—such as the two warring old men, whose performances he judged the best part of it—with the "charming innocence of the romance".
-The reviewer for the Times of India found the plot trite and the film "content to coast on feel good moments and melodrama bordering on implausibility".
+Anupama Subramanian of Deccan Chronicle judged the film "undercooked", failing to balance the intensity—such as the two warring old men, whose performances he judged the best part of it—with the "charming innocence of the romance".
+M Suganth of The Times of India found the plot trite and the film "content to coast on feel good moments and melodrama bordering on implausibility".
+Sify wrote, "The pace of the film is slow, which hampers the narration and makes it look like one long mega-serial.
+It has some heart-warming moments, but could have been better".